St Hilary's Church, St Hilary, Cornwall: Newlyn School artists' works

 Bernard "Ber" Walke was made Vicar of St Hilary in 1912; he was the priest from 1913 to 1936.
 Although the medieval St Hilary Church was rebuilt in 1853, it lacked interior decoration.
 Annie Walke, the vicar's wife, and some of the couple's artist friends from the "Lamorna Group" of the Newlyn School were commissioned to decorate the church with altarpieces, panels and other works.
 Some of the works depicted the lives of saints from Cornwall.

 One of Annie's works for the church was a Joan of Arc painting that was placed just inside the south door of the church.
 Ernest Procter made a work that depicts St Mawes, St Kevin and St Neot for the pulpit and a reredos of the Altar of the Dead.
 Annie, Dod and Ernest Procter, Gladys Hynes, Alethea and Norman Garstin and Harold Knight all made paintings for the sides of the stalls in the church.
 Phyllis ("Pog") Yglesias made the north wall's crucifix and nearby is Roger Fry's reredos.
 12-year-old Joan Manning Saunders made the painted pictures for a chancel screen.

 Damage and restoration

 The parish became notorious in the 1930s after extreme Protestant agitators broke into the church on 8 August 1932, and removed or destroyed many of the fittings and furnishings that had been installed by the much-loved Father Bernard Walke (vicar of St. Hilary from 1912 to 1936).
 The damage was caused by an ad hoc group of Protestants from Plymouth and elsewhere.
 More recently, some of these have been restored, and the devotional Anglo-Catholic atmosphere has been reinstated.

-After being recently struck by lightning, the church is holding a fund-raising appeal to restore the bells and spire.
+The church continues to fundraise to maintain the fabric and is hoping to be able to restore the bells which are currently awaiting repair.